-2.5 The school should, in collaboration with the SMC, set up a clear and effective school-based mechanism as well as procedures for speedy and proper handling of inquiries and complaints.
-They should adequately communicate with teachers and parents to ensure that the relevant procedures are generally accepted by stakeholders.

-- 2.6 The school should prepare guidelines for stakeholders on the relevant policies, procedures and responsible staff for handling complaints.
-It may make parents and staff fully aware of the details of the procedures through different channels, e.g. school websites, circulars, student handbooks, staff meetings, parent-teacher meetings, seminars and school events. - 2.7 The school should regularly review its complaint handling policies and guidelines by adequately communicating with its staff and parents, and revise the handling procedures whenever necessary.
+- 2.6 The school should, in collaboration with the SMC, set up a clear and effective School-based Mechanism for speedy and proper handling of enquiries and complaints.
+It should adequately communicate with teachers and parents to ensure that the relevant procedures are generally accepted by stakeholders. - 2.7 The school should prepare guidelines for stakeholders on the relevant policies, procedures and responsible staff for handling complaints.
+It may make parents and staff fully aware of the details of the procedures through different channels, e.g. school websites, circulars, student handbooks, staff meetings, parent-teacher meetings, seminars and school events. - 2.8 To facilitate smooth implementation of the School-based Mechanism, the school should ensure that all staff responsible for handling enquiries and complaints understand and comply with the relevant policies and guideline.
+To enhance mutual understanding and strengthen home-school co-operation, the school should draw up strategies for regular communication with parents through different channels, e.g. briefings/information folders for new students and their parents, circulars issued at the beginning of each school year, etc. to inform them of the policies and procedures of complaint handling in the school. - 2.9 The school should regularly review its complaint handling policies and guidelines by adequately communicate with its staff and parents, and revise the handling procedures whenever necessary.